Trade directory · Charleston metro · West Virginia

 Inspection Schedule

-Rough-in inspection before covering work, final inspection before energizing.
-Must schedule 24 hours in advance through Charleston Building Department.
+Rough-in inspection after wiring installation, final inspection before energizing.
+Additional inspections required for service upgrades and commercial work.
+Must schedule 24 hours in advance with city inspector.

 §4